-UCY's resources (campus, accommodation, library, etc.) are excellent and provide an attractive working and living environment for students.
+UCLAN Cyprus's resources (campus, accommodation, library, etc.) are excellent and provide an attractive working and living environment for students on these programmes.

-The committee very much enjoyed its visit to the Department of English Studies and would like to express its gratitude to administrators and faculty for their hard work in compiling the documentation and for answering the committee's questions.
+The committee very much enjoyed its visit to the Department of Languages and Literature and would like to express its gratitude to administrators and staff for their hard work in compiling the documentation.